AdvPythonFS25/Covid-19-Dashboard-Project/README.md

 - 📈 **Data Visualization**
   Users will be able to explore trend such as:
   - Infections and deaths over time
+  - Note: Even tough some data visualizations are possible to see it's not finished yet.
   - Deaths across counrties or regions
  ... through visualisations.
 (NOTE: in progess of being implemented...)